TiX-measurements/tix-api/README.md

 If you have some problems downloading files, just download them manually.

-When the server is initialized it will create an admin user.
+When the server is initialized for the first time, it will create an admin user.
 Set the environment variables `TIX_API_USER` and `TIX_API_PASSWORD` to define the credentials.